-Renter households experienced the lowest rate of inflation of all the tenure types in 2018, while owner occupiers’ 12-month inflation rate has been consistently above the headline rate since February 2017.
+Renter households experienced the lowest rate of inflation of all the tenure types in 2018, while owner occupiers’ 12-month inflation rate has been consistently at or above the headline rate since February 2017.

 What are CPIH-consistent inflation rate estimates for UK household groups?

 The Consumer Prices Index including owner occupiers’ housing costs (CPIH) is our most comprehensive measure of consumer price inflation.
 It measures the change in the prices of the goods and services as consumed by households.
 However, because of the consumption baskets of specific households, the price experience of different groups of households may differ from the average figure for all households.
 Producing CPIH-consistent inflation rates for different household groups therefore provides an insight into how these price changes can vary between different groups, within an established framework based on economic principles.

 The first article in this new series was published in November 2017 and covered the January 2005 to September 2017 period.
 Since then we have started producing data updates on a quarterly basis with the last data update covering the October 2018 to December 2018 period.
 Each year in May, we also publish a longer annual update alongside these quarterly data releases.
 As well as the data from January to March of each year, this article will also include more commentary around the different household groups and introduce the new annual weights for each year.

 Users should note that the CPIH-consistent inflation rates for different household groups are experimental indices and therefore we would caution against any use other than for research purposes.